pawel-kncck/v-sheet/docs/architecture/00-system-overview.md

 2. Implement `execute()` and `undo()`
 3. Use via `HistoryManager.execute(new YourCommand(...))`

-Example: FormatRangeCommand for cell formatting (Epic 3)
+Example: See `FormatRangeCommand` for cell formatting

 ---